 - About two days after the first symptoms arise, patches called Koplik spots (or Koplik's spots) may appear on the inside of the cheeks.
 The red spots often have a blue-white center.
 They exist for only a short time and may be missed by an observer.

-- Approximately two days after the koplik spots appear, a red rash develops on the skin.
+- Approximately two days after the Koplik spots appear, a red rash may develop on the skin.
 The rash usually starts on the forehead or beside the ears.
 It then spreads over the face, travels downwards over the trunk and arms, and finally spreads over the lower body.

 - The rash may or may not be itchy.

 - A measles rash lasts for about five or six days and then disappears.